Legionnaires' can't be stopped, hearing on outbreak at Quincy veterans home told

 “It is a very complex situation, outbreaks are one small part of that,” Posner said.

-Tracy then wanted to know if the last death in the fall of 2017 was directly related to Legionnaires' only, to which Jeffries said she could not answer due to the Health Insurance Portability and Accountability Act.
+Tracy then wanted to know if the last death in fall 2017 was directly related to Legionnaires' only, to which Jeffries said she could not answer due to the Health Insurance Portability and Accountability Act.

 “We have to be careful what we can reveal,” Shah confirmed.